tinacms/tina.io/content/docs/tina-cloud/dashboard/projects.md

 #### Project Name

-This name is shown to your users when they login to the project.
+This name is shown to your users when they log in to the project.
 Defaults to the repository name.

 #### Site URL(s)